-Candy Lightener formed Mothers Against Drunk Driving, MADD, after a drunk driver with a previous incident hit and killed 13-year-old daughter.
-She turned anger and grief into active work to end drunk in every state and saves 10,876 lives a year.
-It claims a 50% reduction in deaths since its 1980 founding.
+Candy Lightener formed Mothers Against Drunk Driving, MADD, after a drunk driver with a previous incident hit and killed her 13-year-old daughter.
+She turned anger and grief into active work to end drunk driving.
+Today MADD has chapters in every state and claims a 50% reduction in deaths since its 1980 founding.